dholzmueller/pytabkit/docs/source/bench/01_running_the_benchmark.md

 through a single slurm job,
 though experiments can be divided into smaller pieces by running them separately.

+First, in `scripts/ray_slurm_template.sh`,
+replace the line `cd ~/git/pytabkit` according to your folder location.
+Also, make sure that the data path is specified there if you want to set it via an environmental variable.
 Run the following command (replacing some of the parameters with your own values) on the login node:
 ```commandline
 python3 scripts/ray_slurm_launch.py --exp_name=my_exp_name --num_nodes=num_nodes --queue="queue_name" --time=24:00:00 --mail_user="my@address.edu" --log_folder=log_folder --command="python3 -u run_slurm.py"